Argentina to Bolivia: The Border Crossing

 Bus from Salta to La Quiaca

 La Quiaca isn't the nicest of towns to hang around in or stay overnight.
 My advice to you would be to get a bus that arrives early in the morning and leaves plenty of time to cross the border.
-The border opens at 7 am and closes at 5/6 pm.

-I took the 00:30 bus leaving Salta which was scheduled to arrive in La Quiaca at 7:55 am.
-Bizarrely the bus arrived 1 hour 30 minutes early!
+I took the 00:30 bus leaving Salta, which was scheduled to arrive in La Quiaca at 7:55 am.
+Bizarrely, the bus arrived 1 hour 30 minutes early!
 Having arrived before the border had opened, I waited inside the bus shelter.

 Walk or take a taxi to the border

-If you really need to you can take a taxi to the border.
-When enquiring, it would cost around $50 AR.On foot, it's around a 10-minute walk, although not very well sign-posted.
-When you come out of the bus, you should see the taxis waiting on the right.
+On foot, it's around a 10-minute walk, although not very well sign-posted.
+When you get off the bus, you should see the taxis waiting on the right.
 Walk towards the taxis and turn right to walk down the hill.
-When you arrive at the petrol station, take a left and you'll be at the border in a few minutes.
+When you arrive at the petrol station, take a left, and you'll be at the border in a few minutes.

 Handy tip: If in doubt, you're likely to see other travellers crossing the border too.
 It's not somewhere you really want to hang around in the early hours of the morning.
 As a solo traveller with limited Spanish at the time, I was glad to meet another traveller to cross the border with.